 Massachusetts has the highest percentage return to any state government from a lottery

 The state government of Massachusetts has enjoyed the greatest success with its lottery.
 Sales have topped $5 billion annually in recent years, and the lottery has increased revenues by more than 30% over the original budget estimate.
 Since the lottery was introduced in 1974, Massachusetts has become one of the nation’s leading state lotteries, with the highest per capita sales of any lottery in the world.
 In addition, Massachusetts has the highest percentage return on investment of any state lottery.

 Unclaimed winnings are allocated differently by lottery states

 Every state has a different way of allocating unclaimed prize money.
 New York requires that any prizes remaining unclaimed be returned to the prize pool.
 Other states allocate unclaimed money to lottery administrative costs or to specific state programs.
 For example, Texas directs unclaimed prize money to hospital research and to the payment of indigent health care.
 In the final report, the NGISC criticized state governments for pushing instant gratification and luck.
 On the other hand, lottery officials have used online ticket sales as a way to communicate critical information.
 Several states have agreed to use the Amber Alert system to notify the public about abducted children.

 Improper use of lottery proceeds is the most important problem

 While many people see the money as a valuable resource, some have doubts about the proper use of the proceeds.
-The state of South Carolina’s lottery legislation requires that proceeds be used for educational purposes and not to supplant existing resources.
+The state of South Carolina’s Hongkong Pools legislation requires that proceeds be used for educational purposes and not to supplant existing resources.
 But lottery agencies have no reliable way to enforce that rule.
 In many cases, the lottery money never reaches the classroom, as the money is instead eaten up by annual contributions to teachers’ pensions.